Taehoya/Taehoya/README.md

 -  👋 I'm a Computer Science Student at University of Manitoba
 -  👋 I'm a Junior co-op Application Developer at Pollard Banknote
 -  👀 I’m currently interested in Software Enginner and Human Computer Interaction
-- 🌱 I’m currently learning Vue.js and Swift
+- 🌱 I’m currently learning React and Swift
 - 💞️ I’m always doing practices and do my best
 - 📫 How to reach me <cth6809@gmail.com>